Harold Ramirez Player Props: Rays vs. Yankees

 Yankees Pitching Rankings

-- The Yankees pitching staff is fourth in the league with a collective 9.6 strikeouts per nine innings.
+- The pitching staff for the Yankees has a collective 9.5 K/9, the fifth-best in MLB.

-- The Yankees' 3.59 team ERA ranks seventh across all league pitching staffs.
+- The Yankees have the fifth-ranked team ERA among all league pitching staffs (3.54).

-- The Yankees rank 11th in baseball in home runs surrendered (33 total, one per game).
+- Yankees pitchers combine to surrender the 10th-fewest home runs in baseball (33 total, one per game).

-- The Yankees will send German (2-2) to the mound for his seventh start of the season.
-He is 2-2 with a 4.46 ERA and 39 strikeouts in 34 1/3 innings pitched.
+- Cole (5-0 with a 1.35 ERA and 52 strikeouts in 46 2/3 innings pitched) gets the start for the Yankees, his eighth of the season.

-- In his last appearance on Monday, the right-hander went 8 1/3 innings against the Cleveland Guardians, giving up one earned run while surrendering two hits.
+- The right-hander's last appearance was on Tuesday against the Cleveland Guardians, when he went six innings, surrendering two earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.